rapid7/insightconnect-plugins/plugins/cisco_umbrella_enforcement/help.md

 # Version History

+* 1.0.2 - Bug fix: Fix 'Key not found' by setting SSL certificate verify to False
 * 1.0.1 - New spec and help.md format for the Extension Library
 * 1.0.0 - Update to v2 Python plugin architecture | Support web server mode | Update to new credential types
 * 0.1.1 - SSL bug fix in SDK